RichardScottOZ/book-mentat/README.md

 - runtime memory you can adjust in .lithops_config for pool
 - /tmp is writeable in container

+- Batch needs a service role that can do ECS

 # possibly
 -  Set the LD_LIBRARY_PATH environment variable
  ENV LD_LIBRARY_PATH="/lib/x86_64-linux-gnu:$LD_LIBRARY_PATH"